Coffee Cupping

 What we look for when cupping

-Why cupping matters
+Why cupping is important

 Coffee Cupping in Specialty vs. Commercial